What this filing does

 Increase Authorized Share Capital

-Your authorised share capital is the ceiling on how much equity your company can issue.
-Once you cross it, you cannot allot any more shares until you raise the ceiling.
+The authorised share capital is the ceiling on how much equity a company is allowed to issue.
+Once that ceiling is reached, no more shares can be issued until the ceiling itself is raised.

 Delivery5–7 working daysFormsSH-7·MGT-14 (if applicable)